liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/which-actions/create.md

 Represents a `POST` request on the resource's URI to create a new element.

-A method annotated with `@Create` will instruct Apio Architect to declare an action used to create or add a new element to a colle ction, depending on the type of resource:
+A method annotated with `@Create` will instruct Apio Architect to declare an action used to create or add a new element to a collection, depending on the type of resource:

 ### Using `@Create` to create a new element